How to Deodorize a Couch for Fresh Homes in the Bay Area

 This is one of the best odor eliminator options for pet-related smells, especially in upholstery cleaning.

-If you want to do a real deep clean, steam cleaning can be a game changer, especially for older sofas or furniture that has not been cleaned in years.
+If your couch needs more than a surface reset, professional upholstery cleaning can be a game changer, especially for older sofas or furniture that hasn't been cleaned in years.

 • Loosening stuck-on grime